pdxiv/GoScott/original_interpreter_limitations.md

 ### Breakdown of limitations

-- 100 text messages in action commands 2 and 4 (1 and 3 support addressing unlimited number of messages)
+- 100 text messages in action commands 2 and 4 (1 and 3 support addressing unlimited number of messages, as illustrated by the game "R" by "therealeasterbunny")
 - 150 nouns (because of how verbs and nouns are stored truncated in actions)

 ### Possible improvement